Living & Working in Mönchengladbach

 Details and the latest information on Mönchengladbach as a business location are available from the homepage of business city’s development company WFMG at www.wfmg.de/en.

+Mönchengladbach has a history of world-class football: in the 1970s (almost) no other football team could match the “Foals”.
 The stage is already set for the next victories: the new stadium in Nordpark with a capacity of 54,000 built under the aegis of EWMG was opened in 2004/2005.
-And now, supporters can celebrate after a thrilling match in Borussia’s new 15,000 m2 four-star hotel right next to the stadium.
-It is the ideal venue for football fans and other visitors to the stadium.
-There is space for 131 rooms and six suites as well as a wide range of catering options and attractive fitness and conference facilities.
-The seven-storey building also houses the football club’s offices, a museum and a fan shop.
+And now, supporters can celebrate after a thrilling match in Borussia’s new 15,000 mfour-star hotel right next to the stadium.

 Another sport also has a tradition in Mönchengladbach: field hockey.
 The HockeyPark in Nordpark is pretty impressive – and the ideal venue for players and 9,000 fans.
 The HockeyPark celebrated its first highlight not long after opening when it hosted the 2006 Men’s Hockey World Cup.
-Once again, the eyes of the world were on Mönchengladbach, as Germany lifted the trophy: we are the “world hockey capital”.
 The German Hockey Federation moved its headquarters to Mönchengladbach in the same year.
-That was great news – and says it all!
+The FIH Pro League came to Mönchengladbach first in 2019.
+EWMG upgraded the stadium ready for the new international league in good time for the umpire to blow the whistle to start the matches played by the German men’s and women’s hockey teams.

 Many are unaware that Mönchengladbach is also up there with the best in artistic cycling.
 RV Adler 1901 Mönchengladbach-Neuwerk holds more than 100 German and 5 European titles, and ranks as one of the most successful indoor cycling clubs.